 Conclusion

 Your cover letter is a brief of your resume.
-Here you can present yourself and your skills to a potential employer.
-It is the first thing that a recruiter sees when they open an email that you’ve sent them, and you can never afford to attach an awful cover letter with your resume.
+Here, you can present yourself and your skills to a potential employer.
+It is the first thing a recruiter sees when they open an email you’ve sent them, and you can never afford to attach an awful cover letter with your resume.
 Hence, use the above tips, craft an eye-catching cover letter, tie it with your resume, and you are good to go!

 Furthermore, if you have any doubts regarding the above points, we would love to solve them in the comment section below!